 9.3 Misuse of Process.
 There is a need to ensure that the process is not misused.
-For further guidance refer to the member MAT Disciplinary Policies.
+For further guidance refer to Trust Disciplinary Policies.

-10. Links with Other Policies:
+10. Links with Other Policies

-10.1 The Local Governing Advisory Board and Board of Directors are committed to preventing fraud and corruption.
+10.1 The Local Governing Bodies and Board of Directors are committed to preventing fraud and corruption.
 To help achieve this objective there is a clear network of systems and procedures in place for the prevention, detection and investigation of fraud and corruption.
-This Anti-Fraud and Anti-Corruption Policy attempts to consolidate those in one document and should be read in conjunction with the following MAT and individual member Academy policies.
+This Anti-Fraud and Anti-Corruption Policy attempts to consolidate those in one document and should be read in conjunction with the following Trust policies:

 - Whistle Blowing

 - Financial Regulation

 - Staff Code of Conduct and Discipline

-- Local Governor and Director Code of Conduct
+- Governance Code of Conduct

 - Equal Opportunities Policy

 - Pecuniary Interests Policy

+- Payroll Policy

+- Trust Schemes of Delegation including financial

+- Cyber Security Suite of Policies